Liew-Lab/Cerebral-Palsy-Study-in-California/README.md

 # Cerebral palsy (CP) study in California

-This is a ongoing NIEHS funded R21 project that aims to investigate the association between ambient air pollution in pregnancy period and childhood cerebral palsy using a California birth cohort.
+This page includes all ongoing studies that used an large statewide cohort of cerebral palsy (CP) in California, to investigate the prenatal exposures to environmental, social, and perinatal factors and the risk of childhood CP.

 # Relevant publications can be found below:
 1. Season of Conception and Risk of Cerebral Palsy. https://pmc.ncbi.nlm.nih.gov/articles/PMC10517373/